Divorce in New Jersey is called a "dissolution." Here are answers to some common questions people have about the divorce process in New Jersey.

-The first step in getting a divorce case started in New Jersey is completing a form entitled, “Complaint for Divorce" form.
-Once it's complete, you'll file the form with the Chancery Division of the court.
+The first step in getting a divorce case started in New Jersey is completing the "Complaint for Divorce" form.
+Once it's complete, you'll file the form with the Chancery Division, Family Part, of the superior court.
 Courts charge fees each time you file legal paperwork.
-The Chancery Division currently charges $250 to file a divorce complaint.
-If you have to file any motions (applications requesting relief) in your case, the court will charge you an additional $30 per motion.
-You can find the current filing fees for New Jersey courts by clicking here.
+The Chancery Division currently charges $300 to file a divorce complaint.
+If applicable, the court charges an additional $50 per motion (an application to the court for specific relief).

 You can represent yourself in your New Jersey divorce.
-Representing yourself especially makes sense if the issues are straightforward, and you believe your spouse has disclosed all relevant financial information, including all documents regarding both spouses' assets, debts, income, and expenses.
+Representing yourself especially makes sense if the issues in your divorce are straightforward, and you believe your spouse has disclosed all relevant financial information, including all documents regarding both spouses' assets, debts, income, and expenses.
 You can get a lot of information about representing yourself in a divorce on the New Jersey Courts' online Self-Help Center.

 But, even if you and your spouse have managed to come up with a proposed settlement on all issues, it's wise to ask an attorney to review the agreement on your behalf, before you sign it, so you can make sure your legal rights are protected.

-In contrast, many divorcing couples are faced with challenging legal issues and complicated financial questions that only an expert can handle (eg., questions about whether property belongs to the marital estate or a separate estate, how to value and divide a pension, how to value and divide business interests, or how to impute income for support).
+Many divorcing couples are faced with challenging legal issues and complicated financial questions that only an expert can handle.
+For example, you might have questions about whether property belongs to the marital estate or a separate estate, how to value and divide a pension, how to value and divide business interests, or how to impute income for support.

-Other divorces involve heated custody battles and/or bitter disputes over property, alimony, or child support.
-Your spouse may want to fight you on everything and reject all of your proposals.
+Some divorces involve heated custody battles and bitter disputes over property, alimony, or child support.
+Your spouse might want to fight you on everything and reject all of your proposals.
 If so, you'll end up in a court battle.
 The legal rules for court procedures take many years to master; they are not something you'll be able to learn on your own.
 Under these circumstances, you should consult with an experienced family law attorney that can guide you through the divorce process and, if necessary, represent you in court.

-In divorce cases, courts have the authority to order one spouse (payor spouse) to pay the other spouse's (requesting spouse) attorney’s fees during the divorce proceeding and at the conclusion of the divorce.
-When faced with a request for attorney’s fees, a court will consider several factors including:
+In divorce cases, courts have the authority to order one spouse (the "payor spouse") to pay the other spouse's (the "requesting spouse") attorneys' fees during the divorce proceeding and at the conclusion of the divorce.
+When faced with a request for attorneys' fees, a court will consider several factors including:

 If you're going through a divorce, but can't afford to hire a lawyer, you should speak with an attorney and ask whether you're entitled to an award of legal fees from your spouse.

 "Service" of divorce papers is the legal process by which you give your spouse the required notice of the divorce.
 This basically means you need to make sure your spouse gets a copy of the divorce complaint and summons, and any other paperwork you file with the court.
 In New Jersey, you have 30 days from the date you file your complaint to provide written proof of service to the court.

-The easiest way to do this is to get your spouse to agree to accept service, and sign an Acknowledgement of Service form.
+The easiest way to accomplish service is to get your spouse to agree to accept service, and sign an Acknowledgement of Service form.
 Once your spouse has filed the acknowledgment, you'll need to file it with the court.

-If your spouse refuses, you'll have to ask a third parson to serve your spouse.
-This third person could be the local sheriff, your attorney or attorney's agent (such as a process server), or another competent adult that doesn't have a direct interest in your case (eg., you can’t serve divorce papers on your spouse yourself.
+If your spouse refuses to accept service voluntarily, you'll have to ask a third parson to serve your spouse.
+This third person could be the local sheriff, your attorney or attorney's agent (such as a process server), or another competent adult that doesn't have a direct interest in your case.
+You aren't allowed to serve the divorce papers on your spouse yourself.
 (N.J.
 Court Rule 4:4-3 (2022).)

 This third person should deliver the complaint and summons to your spouse (literally hand them to your spouse), or deliver them to your spouse's home, and leave them with a competent member of your spouse's household that's at least 14 years old.

-If, despite your efforts, your spouse manages to avoid service, you may be able to mail a copy of the summons and complaint to your spouse's home address via registered or certified mail.
+If, despite your efforts, your spouse manages to avoid service, you might be able to mail a copy of the summons and complaint to your spouse's home address via registered or certified mail.
 (N.J.
 Court Rule 4:4-4 (2022).)